Met0o/Papyrus/README.md

 Papyrus is a Flask-based app crafted to retrieve information from vectorized documents in a `pgvector` database using `langchain` and transformer models.
 Moreover, its user interface, built on `Streamlit`, allows users to interact directly with the model without relying on the vector store.

 To ensure the best performance, the code is designed to run in a Docker container with GPU support.
 By default, Papyrus will download and use the fastest open-source model as of August 2023: `Stable-Platypus2-13B`.
 Thanks to `Bitsandbytes` and 4-bit quantization, this model can operate using under 16GB of VRAM.
-As lightweight alternative, the `Llama-2-7b-chat-hf` model requires between 8-10GB of VRAM.
+As a lightweight alternative, the `Llama-2-7b-chat-hf` model requires between 8-10GB of VRAM but with some performance degradation and accuracy tradeoff.

 ## Table of Contents